Center-Sensitive Kernel Optimization for Efficient On-Device Incremental Learning: Methodology

-\textbf{Dynamic Channel Element Selection.} Considering the dynamic incoming data, we propose a Dynamic Channel Element Selection (DCES) strategy.
-This strategy aims to dynamically select channels based on the channel element importance to different incoming training data.
-We study the contribution of different channels of parameters on different data, such as CIFAR-100 and TinyImageNet, on the pre-trained ResNet-18.
-Different channels exhibit varying degrees of contribution to different task data.
-In contrast to spatial sensitivity, channel sensitivity exhibits specificity towards different data.
-Therefore, in contrast to the static center-sensitivity selection strategy, we incorporate the DCES strategy into the online learning process to enable dynamic parameter selection based on incoming data.
-This strategy can improve training efficiency of edge devices and plasticity in incremental learning.
+To further reduce the optimization burden with the upcoming new data in an online manner, we propose a \textbf{Dynamic Channel Element Selection (DCES)} strategy.
+This strategy aims to dynamically select channels based on their sensitivity to various incoming training data.
+Specifically, we analyze the contributions of individual channels to different input data (e.g., data from CIFAR-100 and TinyImageNet datasets) using a pre-trained ResNet-18 model.
+As shown in Fig. \ref{Channel_Histogram}, channels exhibit varying degrees of contribution to different task data, revealing distinct task-specific patterns.
+This observation motivates the design of the DCES strategy, which operates within the online learning process, facilitating more efficient and data-driven model optimization based on the incoming data stream.

-Specifically, for each given incremental learning task, we perform an initial evaluation of the channel sensitivity to the task-specific data, which serves as the basis for dynamic channel element selection.
-Benefiting from the proposed center-sensitivity kernel optimization mechanism, the computation of channel sensitivity is confined to the selected trainable parameters $\mathbf{W}_{\alpha}^{i} \in \mathbb{R}^{D \times C \times 1 \times 1}$.
+Specifically, for each given incremental learning task, an initial evaluation of the channel sensitivity to the task-specific data is conducted, which serves as the basis for dynamic channel element selection.
+Benefiting from the proposed center-sensitivity kernel optimization mechanism, the computation of channel sensitivity is confined to the decoupled $1 \times 1$ kernel parameters $\mathbf{W}_{\alpha}^{i} \in \mathbb{R}^{D \times C \times 1 \times 1}$.
 The accumulated sensitivity scores for a given channel are computed as the combined sensitivity score:

-We set a channel selection proportion $s \in [0, 1]$ based on the sensitivity measured by Eq. \ref{channel_score}.
-After dynamic channel element selction, the selected parameters $\tilde{\mathbf{W}}_{\alpha}^{i} \in \mathbb{R}^{D \times (sC) \times 1 \times 1}$ are trained, while the remaining channels parameters are frozen.
-The channel selection is based on the principle that channels with higher sensitivity scores are more important for the task at hand.
-This mechanism enables the efficient resource allocation towards the more important parameter optimization, thereby balancing the plasticity and efficiency in on-device incremental learning.
+Based on the channel sensitivity scores computed using Eq. \ref{channel_score}, the top $s \in [0, 1]$ proportion of channels with higher sensitivity to new data are selected for learning new knowledge, while the remaining channels are kept frozen to preserve previously learned knowledge.
+The proposed dynamic channel element selection mechanism further facilitates the balance between the model plasticity and training efficiency in low-cost incremental learning.